tomas/winssh/README.md

 Node.js 'SSH-like' server for Windows, in less that 100 lines of code.

 Does not provide any way of authentication (yet).
-Although you can set IP address allow/deny rules.
+You _can_ set allow/deny rules for IP addresses, though.

 # Installation